sfkunal/SmartAttendance/README.md

 # SmartAttendance
-algorithmic code for an attendance application using NFC proximity technology
+logic code using Spring for an attendance application using NFC proximity technology